BukolaOmok/bukola-java-se-21-preparation-notes/src/main/java/concurrency.md

 4. If someone is writing → everyone else must wait.
 5. The same readLock() and writeLock() objects are reused across calls.
 6. As with any lock, it is crucial to ensure that locks are released in a finally block to avoid deadlocks.
+7. If a readlock is acquired and then a writelock is attempted by the same thread, it will wait indefinitely and the system will hang.
+This is because the writelock requires exclusive access, and the readlock held by the same thread prevents it from acquiring the writelock.

 ##### Exception Handling in Synchronized Methods